-These soft and chewy gluten free molasses cookies are perfect for lunchboxes or to enjoy with a cup of hot cider.
-They're just like the classic cookies from the Archway box, with all the deep flavor of molasses and all the right spices.
-No need to chill the cookie dough!
+These gluten free molasses cookies are soft, chewy and perfectly spiced.
+They've always reminded me of the classic cookies from the Archway box, with all the deep flavor of molasses and all the right spices.
+And you can bake them right away, since there's no need to chill the cookie dough!

 WANT TO SAVE THIS RECIPE?